Crossmaglen Rangers GAC: History

 Founded in 1887 as Crossmaglen Red Hands, the club did not acquire its present name until 1909.
 The Red Hands claimed the Armagh Senior Football Championship in 1887 through default by Keady Dwyers.
 After a period of inactivity due to political differences, the Red Hands reaffiliated in 1905, when Owney Martin became the first Crossmaglen player to join the county team.
 In 1906 the Red Hands won their first contested Championship final, defeating Shane O'Neill's by 1-4 to 6 points.
 They also won the All-County League.
 After further political controversy, the Red Hands split, and a new club called Creggan Rovers emerged to win the 1908 championship, defeating Armagh Harps GFC by a point.

 The modern Crossmaglen Rangers club started only in 1909.
-Rangers soon made their presence felt, however, winning the Championship in 1911, 1912 and 1913, overcoming, respectively, Shane O'Neill's, the Harps and Cullaville Sons of O'Connell.
+Rangers soon made their presence felt, however, winning the Championship in 1911, 1912 and 1913, overcoming, respectively, Shane O'Neill's, the Harps and Culloville Sons of O'Connell.

-In 1918, political divisions in the district disrupted both the Rangers and nearby Cullaville Blues GAC, leading to the creation of Crossmaglen Plunketts, supported by republicans, and Clonalig Dillons, supported by Redmondites.
+In 1918, political divisions in the district disrupted both the Rangers and nearby Culloville Blues GAC, leading to the creation of Crossmaglen Plunketts, supported by republicans, and Clonalig Dillons, supported by Redmondites.
 The Armagh championship was not played from 1919 to 1922, at the time of the Irish War of Independence.
 When it resumed, however, Rangers won five successive Armagh senior championships, completing the first five-in-a-row in the competition.
 This feat went unequalled until Crossmaglen achieved it again in 2000.

 In 1929 the Rangers' Jamesy Kernan (uncle of Joe Kernan) died in hospital from injuries sustained in an on-field clash with Cavan Garda Jim Smith during an Ulster semi-final at Belturbet.
 Smith was charged with murder, but the case was dismissed.

 Rangers won further titles in 1933, 1936 and 1937.
 The 1940s were to prove a more frustrating decade for Crossmaglen, their only county senior title being in 1947.
 The 1950s were still more difficult for Crossmaglen, being the only decade of the twentieth century in which they did not win an Armagh Championship.